senzee1984/InflativeLoading/README.md

 ## Improvements In The Future
 :bell: The following features and improvements are expected in the future.

-+ A separate loader for .NET program.
++ A separate loader for .NET programS.

-+ Add support for DLL and export functions.
++ Add support for DLL export functions.

-+ Add support for more complex PE files, like packed programs.
++ Add support for more packed programs.

 + Improve the shitty code : )